HigherOrderCO/Kind/DOCUMENTATION.md

 Note that `cong` is a little bit verbose since it needs you to provide both sides of the equality you want to alter.
 Don't let this scare you, though, you can literally just copy-paste from the goal.
-In a future, Formality will be able to fill those bureaucratic bits for you.
+In the future, Formality will be able to fill those bureaucratic bits for you.
 Let's log `new_hyp` to see what we have now: